lotrekagency/camomilla/README.md

 If you encounter some problems during mysqlclient installation on Windows, follow the instructions displayed on your console, you need the Visual C++ compiler installed.

+## Settings

+Camomilla brings a lot of default settings you can include in your project's ones

+    from camomilla.defaults import *

+Remember to add all the required applications in your project

+    INSTALLED_APPS = [
+        ...
+        'rest_framework',
+        'rest_framework.authtoken',
+        'camomilla',
+        'hvad',
+        ...
+    ]

+At the end of your settings file remember to include local_settings and deploy_settings

+    try:
+        from .deploy_settings import *
+    except ImportError:
+        pass

+    try:
+        from .local_settings import *
+    except ImportError:
+        print ("\n\nWARNING: No local_settings.py found!
+Please look at the README.md file!\n\n")

 ## Setup database

 Create your_project/local_settings.py file and write your database configuration, based on local_settings_example.py: